 Interested parties who gave evidence to the inquiry have now been asked to present their views on how they think the new framework changes things.

-Sandy Walkington, a campaigner for the Liberal Democrats in St Albans who has been involved in the campaign against the 3.5 million square-metre depot, hopes the delay will be a last chance to block the plans.
+Sandy Walkington, a campaigner for the Liberal Democrats in St Albans who has been involved in the campaign against the 3.5 million square-metre depot, hopes the delay will be a last chance to

 He said: "We know perfectly well that people in St Albans don’t want it.